What we know and have established

 Though these options slightly vary, the idea is the same: that the body turned up missing because it was either removed or it was the wrong tomb, rumors about visions or sightings of risen Saviors swirled, more rumors swirled, pockets of legends formed, more legends formed, an organized Judean movement formed and built theology around those legends, then the gospel writers collected these legends and reshaped them even more into written narrative stories about the life and resurrection of Jesus.

-However, this theory can only be proposed in a historical vacuum.
-Putting aside what we previously covered about the idea of rapidly developing legends and the extremely shaky suppositions that rest on that idea, the fact of the matter is that ritualism behind death and burial is another powerful barrier against this.
+The problem is that this theory can only be proposed in a historical vacuum.
+Putting aside what we previously covered about the idea of rapidly developing legends and the extremely shaky suppositions that rest on that idea, the ritualism behind death and burial is just another powerful barrier against this argument, something I covered in great detail in Part II.
 Among other things, death and burial was an integral part of first century Judaism, considered a deeply religious process of purification.
-This was the way Jewish communities collectively buried their dead and the protocol demanded strict adherence in how the procedure was carried out, all of which was based on a culture of customary honor, beliefs of uncleanliness and purification, ideologies about individualism, and firm religious beliefs about resurrection.
+This was the way Jewish communities collectively buried their dead and the protocol demanded strict adherence in how the procedure was carried out, all of which was entrenched in a culture of customary honor, beliefs of uncleanliness and purification, ideologies about individualism, and firm religious beliefs about resurrection.

-In other words, the cultural and religious environment make it extremely improbable to realistically and historically propose any of these theories, thus must blatantly disregard the reality of this culture.
-In light of the historical context, it wouldn't have just been an isolated issue with some of his followers because there was too much at stake; everyone of the Jewish faith would have been concerned about a missing body from a tomb or even stories of a missing body.
-The opponents of Jesus would have been just as concerned about the body's whereabouts as additional relatives, friends and acquaintances; hence, the historical context makes such a scenario downright offensive to such a culture.A.
+In other words, the cultural and religious environment make it extremely improbable to realistically and historically propose these theories, thus must blatantly disregard the reality of it, something fairly easy to do in a 21st century postmodern mindset.
+In light of this historical context, it wouldn't have just been an isolated issue with some of his followers because there was too much at stake; everyone of the Jewish faith would have been concerned about a missing body from a tomb or even stories of a missing body.
+The opponents of Jesus would have been just as concerned about the body's whereabouts as additional relatives, friends and acquaintances; hence, the reality makes such a scenario downright offensive to this culture.A.
 Jewish authorities took the body.

 Some have tried to downplay this and assume that Jesus' opponents just didn't care to refute it or didn't take it seriously at first, thus even if the body was still in the tomb or available for them to produce, the authorities wouldn't have bothered to refute a bunch of deluded people who thought a resurrection had occurred.
 I don't buy this one bit not just based on the burial ritualism I discussed previously, but because this is not even logical within the circumstantial framework we know of the religious tension in this environment.